Anatolian Shepherd Dog

 Anatolian Shepherd Dog Basics

 The Anatolian Shepherd Dog needs a large home with lots of space, and loves to be outside.
 A wonderful companion, this dog has many qualities that make it a great pet.
-Read on to learn more about this fascinating breed.
+The only question is whether or not the Anatolian Sherpherd Dog is the right breed to bring home to your family?
+Fortunately, you’ve come to the right place to find out.
+Keep your eyes glued to this page and read on to learn everything that there is to know about this fascinating breed.

 Easygoing and calm, the Anatolian loves kids and will happily spend hours playing with them.

-Back in the day, the Anatolian Shepherd Dog was a combat dog, used to take down large game (which included lions and horses).
+Back in the day, the Anatolian Shepherd Dog was a combat dog, used to take down large game (Which included lions and horses.
+We’re talking serious game here.).
 In its homeland of Turkey, this breed was modified to livestock from predators.
-Thanks to its size, coat and color, the Anatolian could blend in with the flock it protected – predators wouldn’t even know the dog was there.
+Thanks to its size, coat, and color, the Anatolian could blend in with the flock it protected, so that predators wouldn’t even know the dog was there.
 With its strong and independent nature, these dogs could manage and protect livestock without constant attention from owners.
-Able to live in both hot and cold climates, the Anatolian does well in any environment.
+Able to live in both hot and cold climates, the Anatolian does well in practically any environment.

-The Anatolian Shepherd Dog made its way to North American with Lt.
-Robert Ballard of the US Navy, who had a pair of working shepherd puppies while he was stationed in Turkey in 1967.
-Bringing them back to America, the pair produced their first litter in 1970, which provided the backbone of the breed in the U.S.
+The Anatolian Shepherd Dog eventually made its way to North American with Lt.
+Robert Ballard of the US Navy, who had raised a pair of working shepherd puppies while he was stationed in Turkey in 1967.
+After bringing them back to America, the pair produced their first litter in 1970, which provided the backbone of the breed in the U.S. The popularity of the breed grew almost exponentially from there.

 An ancient breed, the Anatolian Shepherd Dog originated in Turkey about 6,000 years ago.
 Dog experts recognize three types of original Turkish flock-guarding breeds: the Akbash in west Turkey, the Kangal in central Turkey, and Kars eastern Turkey.
-The American version of the Anatolian Shepherd is a result of mixing these flock-guarding dogs.
+The American version of the Anatolian Shepherd is a result of mixing these flock-guarding dogs together.
+It is practically a superdog that combines the best qualities of all three breeds.

 Food / Diet